 Now before you go off and create hundreds of spammy local landing pages, there a few things you should learn about what not to do!
 According to Moz, these common pitfalls harm rather than help your chances of ranking.

-You are not the smartest person in the world to think listing a bunch of fake addresses on local landing pages will help you rank.
-Just like in GMB, attempting to appear more local with fake addresses is against Google guidelines.
+- Fake addresses – You are not the smartest person in the world to think that listing a bunch of fake addresses on local landing pages will help you rank.
+Just like in GMB, attempting to appear more local with fake addresses is against Google’s guidelines.

 - Lists of phone numbers without substantial added value